leaysgur/oxc_formatter/README.md

   - Should we manage `AstKind` stack somewhere like the current implementation?
   - `oxc_semantic`(will introduce with `oxc_traverse` for preprocessing AST) can be used?
 - Rust's orphans rule is not applied for us, some traits can be simplified?
+- How to debug?
+  - At least, may need `IRFormatContext` for `Document` to be restored
 - TBD...